Wilbert Tatum: Amsterdam News

 While Ed Koch was Mayor of New York City, Tatum wrote a weekly editorial series, "Why Koch Should Resign", that ran on the front page from February 1986 to September 1989, accusing Koch of leading an ineffective and corrupt municipal government that did not address the concerns of minority residents of the city.
 After Koch lost the mayoral primary in 1989 to David Dinkins, Tatum's last editorial read: "On September 12 at 11:50 p.m., Edward I. Koch conceded defeat in the primary.
 December 31 will be his last day of work.
 End of series."

 Tatum was credited by members of the city's Jewish community with improving the paper's balance in coverage of Jewish subjects.
 The associate executive director of the American Jewish Congress recognized in 1984 that "Tatum has been very sympathetic and understanding of problems confronting both Jews and blacks".
 Mayor Koch had earlier called the paper "an anti-Semitic rag" that had become "less rabid in its coverage than it was before", but held a July 1984 debate with Tatum on Jewish-black relations after Tatum published an editorial critical of the Mayor.

 While most of the initial investors had left over time, John L. Edmonds had stayed on over the years, feuding with Tatum over the management of the paper and Tatum's use of funds.
 A suit filed by Edmonds ended in 1996 with a jury finding that Tatum owed Edmonds just over $1 million that it determined had been diverted from the paper's parent company, with Edmonds' attorney describing that Tatum had "used The Amsterdam News since 1982 as his own personal piggy bank".

 Tatum stepped down in 1997 and named his daughter Elinor Tatum, then 26 years old and a graduate of New York University's postgraduate journalism program, to serve as publisher and editor-in-chief of the paper.
-"I was in shock," she was quoted as saying after the unexpected promotion.
 Tatum retained his position as chairman of the board after his daughter took over day-to-day operation of the paper, and he retained the position until his death.

 Tatum wrote that Al Gore had chosen Joseph Lieberman as his running mate in the 2000 United States presidential election because Lieberman would be able to raise funds from fellow Jews, stating that "Gore and his minions did it for the money".

-Asked by his daughter why he did not pursue public office, he responded that he could help most in his role leading the oldest continuously-published African-American newspaper.

-Family

-Tatum married Susan Kohn, a Jewish refugee from Czechoslovakia.
-Their daughter, Elinor, was given the choice of following his religion and becoming a Baptist or of following her mother's faith and preparing for her bat mitzvah.